Robellado/DebouncedRotaryEncoder/README.md

        // pin1 & pin2: encoder pins;
        // max: maximun value for the encoder count;
        // min: minimum value for the encoder count;
-       // cycle: if TRUE, the encoder reset count to the min.
+       // cycle: if TRUE, the encoder reset count to the min when reach max.
 If FALSE, hold the max value.

 3. Get the encoder position